The foundations of spectral computations via the Solvability Complexity Index hierarchy: Proofs of Theorems on Discrete Spectra

 \begin{proof}[Proof of Theorem \ref{evector_theorem}] Let $\epsilon=(E({n_1},z_{n_1})+\delta)^2$ and consider the matrix

 where $I_n$ is the $n\times n$ identity matrix. $B$ is a Hermitian matrix and is not positive semi-definite.
 It follows that $B$ can be put into the form

 where $L$ is lower triangular with $1$'s along its diagonal, $D$ is block diagonal with block sizes $1\times 1$ or $2\times 2$ and $P$ is a permutation matrix.
 This can be computed in finitely many arithmetic operations and comparisons.
-Without loss of generality we assume that $P=I$.
-Let $x$ be an eigenvector of $B$ with negative eigenvalue then set $y=L^*x$.
+Let $x$ be an eigenvector of $B$ with negative eigenvalue and set $y=L^*Px$.
 Such an $x$ exists by assumption.
 Note that